Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 Welcome session and ceremonial overview

-Mandatory for DO, DPM, DPT, and PA graduates.
+Mandatory for DO, DPM, DPT, and MSPA graduates.
 Graduates in other programs are welcome to attend.

-Mandatory for DO, DPM, DPT, and PA graduates.
+Mandatory for DO, DPM, DPT, and MSPA graduates.

 So now what?
 Managing your student loans during the transition from DMU to your internship/residency